carlasouza/puppet-virt/README.markdown

 - *manages_devices*: The provider can give the guest an access to a device.
 - *manages_users*: The provider manage guest's users and passwords.
 - *manages_behaviour*: The provider manage the quest's behaviour for reboot, crash and shutdown.
+- *initial_config*: The provider can receive a config file with default values for VE creation.
+- *storage_path*: The provider can set the path to storage and mount VE files.

 Features \ Provider  | libvirt | openvz |